 Supervision will take place both face to face and virtually at scheduled times during the academic year.
-Structured guidance and online appointment booking via the VLE will be utilised in order that students make full and active use of their supervision.
+Data collection may take up to 160 hrs (4 weeks) of during this period you may need to have access to the labs which will be supervised, Structured guidance, and online appointment booking via the VLE will be utilised in order that students make full and active use of their supervision.

-11 The Wrexham Glyndwr Graduate
+10 The Wrexham Graduate

-At Glyndŵr University we aim to help students develop and enhance key employability skills and capabilities during their study.
+At Wrexham University we aim to help students develop and enhance key employability skills and capabilities during their study.
 There are three key areas with different attributes, attitudes and skillsets and the aim is to help students have the opportunity to enhance and develop skills such as resilience, adaptability, confidence, team working, emotional intelligence and communication, creativity and acting ethically and sustainably.
 Programmes are designed to enable students to develop and enhance these skills via module content, module learning outcomes and assessment opportunities.
-Each module will help provide different opportunities for developing and enhancing these capabilities, referred to as the Glyndŵr Graduate Framework.
+Each module will help provide different opportunities for developing and enhancing these capabilities, referred to as the Wrexham Graduate Framework.